Higher-Rank Radon Transforms on Constant Curvature Spaces: Introduction

 In the following, $\rn$ is the usual $n$-dimensional real Euclidean space; $B_n$ is the open unit ball in $\rn$; $S^{n -1}$ is the unit sphere in $\rn$ with the surface area $\sigma_{n-1}=2\pi^{n/2}/\Gamma(n/2)$; $SO (n)$ stands for the special orthogonal group of $\rn$ with the relevant Haar probability measure, so that \be \intl_{S^{n-1}}f(\om)\,d\omega=\sigma_{n-1} \intl_{SO(n)} f(\gamma \omega_0)\,d\gamma\ee for any point $\omega_0 \in S^{n -1}$.

 The letter $c$, sometimes with subscripts, is used for a constant that can be different at each occurrence.
+All functions are assumed complex-valued, unless otherwise stated.
 Given a real-valued function $f$ and a complex number $\lam$, we set $f_+^\lam = f^\lam$ if $f>0$ and $f_+^\lam =0$, otherwise.